Haki Korça

 Haki Korça (c.
-1916 – February 2006) was a Turkish-born Albanian football player who played for both Sportklub Tiranë during the 1930s and early 1940s.
+1916 – February 2006) was a Turkish-born Albanian football player who played for both Sportklub Tirana during the 1930s and early 1940s.

 Korça tried his luck in Italian football during World War II along with compatriots Loro Boriçi and Sllave Llambi.

 Personal life and death

-Korça was born in Istanbul, Turkey, but raised in Tiranë, Albania.
-He later moved to Rome, Italy, before settling in Toronto, Ontario, Canada.
+Korça was born in Istanbul, Turkey, but raised in Tirana, Albania.
+He later moved to Rome, Italy, before settling in Toronto, Canada.
 He died there in February 2006, at the age of 89.